Ostorlab/KB/MOBILE_CLIENT/ANDROID/_HIGH/APK_FILE_PROVIDER_PERMISSIVE_EXTERNAL_PATH/description.md

 </paths>
 ```
 This misconfiguration can be chained with other vulnerabilities like `Intent Redirection` to steal sensitive data
-or `Overwriting arbitrary files` to achieve arbitrary code execution by Overwriting native libraries.
+or `Remote Code Execution` by overwriting native libraries.